Cirilcetra/Cirilcetra/README.md

 I build and ship products fast, with a focus on execution, user experience, and scalable engineering.

-## What I'm building now

-- **Next In Fashion** - an AI studio for fashion brands, focused on automated workflows and modern product experiences.

 ## Featured Products

 - [floatingrecorder](https://github.com/Cirilcetra/floatingrecorder) - macOS-focused product tooling in Swift.